Tandy 1000

-The Tandy 1000 is the first in a line of IBM PC compatible home computer systems produced by the Tandy Corporation for sale in its Radio Shack and Radio Shack Computer Center chains of stores.
+The Tandy 1000 is a family of IBM PC compatible home computers produced by the Tandy Corporation, and sold primarily through its Radio Shack and Radio Shack Computer Center stores.
+Introduced in November 1984, the original Tandy 1000 was conceived as a cost-effective alternative to IBM's PCjr, intended to provide an affordable yet capable platform for personal and educational computing.
+While maintaining compatibility with most IBM PC software, the system incorporated enhanced multimedia features—such as improved graphics, three-voice sound, and built-in joystick ports.

+The Tandy 1000 series remained in production until its discontinuation in 1993, coinciding with Tandy's gradual exit from the PC market.
+Over the course of nearly a decade, the line expanded to include more than a dozen models in various form factors, reflecting ongoing advancements in PC hardware and a gradual transition toward fully standardized IBM-compatible architectures.
+The series played a prominent role in popularizing multimedia-capable PCs in American households during the mid-to-late 1980s.

 Overview

 In December 1983, an executive with Tandy Corporation, maker of TRS-80 computers, said about the new IBM PCjr: "I'm sure a lot of people will be coming out with PCjr look-alikes.
 The market is big."
 While preparing the Tandy 2000—the company's first MS-DOS computer—for release in November 1983, Tandy began designing the Tandy 1000, code named "August".
 Unlike the 2000 it would be PC compatible with the IBM PC, and support the PCjr graphics standard.

 Released in November 1984, the $1,200 Tandy 1000 offers the same functionality as the PCjr, but with an improved keyboard and better expandability and compatibility.
-"How could IBM have made that mistake with the PCjr?" an amazed Tandy executive said regarding its chiclet keyboard, and another claimed that the 1000 "is what the PCjr should have been".
+"How could IBM have made that mistake with the PCjr?" an amazed Tandy executive said regarding the IBM chiclet keyboard, and another stated that the 1000 "is what the PCjr should have been".

+The Tandy 2000—not completely PC compatible—quickly failed.
+Since IBM discontinued the PCjr soon after the release of the 1000, Tandy quickly removed mentions of the PCjr in advertising while emphasizing its product's PC compatibility.
+The company said that it designed the 1000 for compatibility with both PC and PCjr, but emphasized the former when necessary, describing it as "the first fully IBM PC-compatible computer available for less than $1000".
+The 1000 has joystick ports like the PCjr, and its 16-color graphics and 3-voice sound, but not the PCjr ROM cartridge ports.